nedveder/Food-Planner/README.md

 This file defines specific problem types:

 1. `MinimizeWasteProblem`: Aims to minimize food waste by prioritizing ingredients closer to expiration.
-2. `MaximizeByParametersProblem`: Allows optimization based on specified parameters (e.g., nutritional values).
+2. `ParametersProblem`: Allows optimization based on specified parameters (e.g., nutritional values).
+3. `CountExpiredItemsProblem`:  Aims to minimize the number of items that would expire if not used.

-Both classes implement custom `get_action_score` methods to evaluate recipes based on their respective objectives.
+All the classes implement custom `get_action_score` methods to evaluate recipes based on their respective objectives.

 #### State (state.py)